 What do you do during your time off each month?

 I relax at home with my family and watch the CCTV news broadcasting every day (CCTV is Chinese Central Television, the primary state-operated television network).
 Our home has three rooms, so there are two people to each room.
 I live there with my wife, my son and daughter-in-law, as well as our two grandchildren.

 What sort of possessions do you have with you during your time in Beijing each month?
 Do you have a change of clothes?

 I wear the same clothes during my time in Beijing and I don’t have access to showers while I’m here.
-I have my walking stick, a drinking bottle, my begging bowl (also serves as a washbasin), a cushion and some food.
+I have my walking stick, a drinking bottle, my begging bowl (which also serves as a washbasin), a cushion, and some food.